rtlcopymemory/VRCAssetAdd/README.md

 ## For users
 ![Apply asset dropdown menu](https://i.imgur.com/eJClbDW.png)

+Please have unique names in ALL of your hierarchy, included the prefab name.

 Drag into your scene the prefab of the asset you want to add to your avatar and your avatar, leave them **unmodified**.

 ![Imgur](https://i.imgur.com/7rk7Sq5.png)